 To my mother: When I was born I became a thorn in your pocket You wanted me to be Anthony I disappointed you You raised me as Antoinette My picture not even in your locket You couldn't protect me, they erased me To my living sister: When I grew up You called me Toni with… Continue reading Poem: You couldn’t protect me, they erased me

 Short Answer: It is up to the intersex person to decide if they are transgender or not.
 So, never assume and always ask the person.
-Long Answer: A) Cisgender = When an Endosex (not born intersex) person, agrees with their birth assignment.
-B) Gender Identity = Our personality and how we feel female, male, both or… Continue reading Can an Intersex person be Transgender?
+Long Answer: Definitions First: Cisgender = When an Endosex (not born intersex) person, agrees with their birth assignment.
+Ipso Gender = When an Intersex person agrees with their birth assignment.… Continue reading Can an Intersex person be Transgender?

 I like to teach that gender is our personality and that a penis and a vagina does not create our gender identity.
 We are not assigned our personality, we just become it.
 Just like becoming left or right handed, or being able to be ambidextrous and use both hands.
 We now trust a child… Continue reading A Penis and a Vagina does not Create our Gender Identity